 5) Explore the Neighbourhoods

 A lot of the tourist attractions are in Midtown but definitely get out to the neighborhoods.
 For trendy boutiques, great restaurants, and fun bars, check out Lower East Side.
-My boyfriend highly recommends this neighborhood if you’d like to see the city like a local especially if you’ve seen the main tourist attractions.
 It is also within walking distance to Soho, Nolita, and East Village.
 For an awesome hotel to stay in, check out Hotel Indigo Lower East Side.

 6) Williamsburg- East River State Park